 7. Stephane Henchoz

 One of Martin O’Neill’s last signings, the Swiss international defender was brought in as cover for Bobo Balde and Stanislav Varga on a 6 month contract after falling out of favour at Liverpool, where he had won several trophies including the UEFA Cup.
-However, with Balde andVarga as solid as the Berlin Wall, Henchoz found himself stranded at Checkpoint Charlie, and left the club in the huff after 4 not-so convincing appearances.
+However, with Balde andVarga as solid as the Berlin Wall, Henchoz found himself stranded at Checkpoint Charlie, and left the club in the huff only after 4 not-so convincing appearances.
 Went on to better things at Wigan.